History

 4 2018

-The NIH awarded $25M to the CCTS to continue its work for an additional five years in clinical and translational science.
+The NIH awarded $25M to the CTSI to continue its work for an additional five years in clinical and translational science.
 This UL1 grant supported team science initiatives, workforce development and partnerships with private and public organizations.
-The CCTS also continues to partner with local communities to improve health outcomes in areas such as mental health, substance abuse, infant mortality and obesity.
+The CTSI also continued to partner with local communities to improve health outcomes in areas such as substance abuse, infant mortality and obesity.

 5 2022

 The NIH awarded a new, seven-year $37.9 million UM1 award to continue to fund the center’s work.
-With a health equity lens, this new grant will focus on the development of innovative methods and approaches to address roadblocks in clinical and translational research, support workforce development, increase collaboration across academic and scientific disciplines and expand access to research technologies.
+With a "health for all" lens, this new grant will focus on the development of innovative methods and approaches to address roadblocks in clinical and translational research, support workforce development, increase collaboration across academic and scientific disciplines and expand access to research technologies.
 The grant supports collaborative research across The Ohio State University, The Ohio State Wexner Medical Center, Nationwide Children's Hospital and new partners, the Ohio Primary Care Innovation Network (OPCIN) and Bon Secours Mercy Health.
-The (OPCIN) is a partnership between the Ohio Association of Community Health Centers (OACHC) and the Ohio State CTSI to help advance health equity by placing established clinical trials infrastructure in FQHC primary care settings to serve patients across Ohio who face a high burden of health inequities and remain underrepresented in research.
+The (OPCIN) is a partnership between the Ohio Association of Community Health Centers (OACHC) and the Ohio State CTSI to help advance health for all by placing established clinical trials infrastructure in FQHC primary care settings to serve all patients across Ohio.
 Healthy State Alliance is a collaboration between The Ohio State University Wexner Medical Center, the CTSI and Bon Secours Mercy Health to improve the health of communities by tackling Ohio’s most critical health needs.

 6 2024

-In autumn 2023, Dr. Julie Johnson was hired as director of the CCTS and contact PI of the most recent CTSA grant.
-To elevate the status of the CCTS across campus, and better align with strategic goals and Ohio State’s definition of center versus institute, the CCTS made a formal application to the university to be recognized as a university level institute with a change of name to the Clinical and Translational Science Institute (CTSI).
+In autumn 2023, Dr. Julie Johnson was hired as director of the CTSI and contact PI of the most recent CTSA grant.
+To elevate the status across campus, and better align with strategic goals and Ohio State’s definition of center versus institute, the CTSI made a formal application to the university to be recognized as an Enterprise for Research Innovation and Knowledge (ERIK) institute and a formal name change to The Ohio State University Clinical and Translational Science Institute.
 The change was approved by Ohio State’s faculty senate in April 2024.

 Founding Director and PI, Dr. Rebecca Jackson, 1955 – 2022